-Now that you are getting ready for another fun Halloween night, let’s take a moment explore these simple solutions for taking better pictures.
+Now that you are getting ready for another fun Halloween night, let’s take a moment to explore these simple solutions for taking better pictures.

 Lighting and Composition

 Like other types of photography, for the best result, get closer to your subjects.
-Especially if you use a Wide Angle Lens (you can find more information about Lenses in our previous articles Lens Focal Length, Choosing Correct Focal Length, and Deciphering Lens Codes), getting closer to the subject, makes distortion that can be an attractive effect.
+Especially if you use a Wide Angle Lens (you can find more information about Lenses in our previous articles Lens Focal Length, Choosing Correct Focal Length, and Deciphering Lens Codes), getting closer to the subject makes distortion that can be an attractive effect.

 Lens Focal Length